Koregh/Koregh/README.md

 # About Me: 👋

-As a systems and back-end developer, I focus on building structured, efficient, and maintainable software solutions.
+As a systems and back-end developer, I focus on building structured, efficient and easily maintained software solutions.
 I have experience working with Lua and backend logic, developing organized systems with attention to performance and security.

-My background includes network fundamentals, data structures, and application architecture concepts.
+My 6 years of experience includes networking fundamentals, data structures, and application architecture concepts.
-I am constantly improving my knowledge in software engineering principles and best development practices.
+I am constantly improving my knowledge of software engineering principles and development best practices.

-I value clean code, logical thinking, and problem-solving.
+I value clean code, logical thinking, and problem solving.
 I am always looking to grow professionally and contribute to meaningful projects.

 # Main Technologies: 🚀